 What is public relations (PR)?

-Individuals or organizations operating in the public eye are faced with disseminating information about themselves or their practices to the public.
-Public relations is an industry in itself, but attempts to portray oneself in a particular way to others can be considered a form of public relations.
+Individuals or organizations operating in the public eye are responsible for disseminating information about themselves or their practices to the public.
+Public relations is an industry in itself.
+Even so, attempts to portray oneself in a particular way to others counts as public relations.

 Although it’s not officially included in the definition, PR is often referred to as “spin” to present a person, company, or brand in the best possible light.
 PR differs from advertising in that it attempts to present a person’s or brand’s image in a way that looks organic, such as generating good coverage from independent sources and recommending business decisions that garner public support.
 By the mid-20th century, PR had become one of the fastest-growing industries in the United States.